New Jack Hustler (Nino's Theme)

-"New Jack Hustler (Nino's Theme)" is a song written and performed by American recording artist Ice-T. It was released as a single from the soundtrack album to the 1991 film New Jack City and from the rapper's fourth studio album O.G.
-Original Gangster.
+"New Jack Hustler (Nino's Theme)" is a song written and performed by American recording artist Ice-T. It was released as a single from the soundtrack album to the 1991 film New Jack City and from the rapper's fourth studio album, O.G.
+Original Gangster (1991).
 It was recorded at Wide Tracks Recording Studio in Hollywood, California, produced by Alphonso "DJ Aladdin" Henderson and Tracy "Ice-T" Marrow, and released in 1991 via Warner Bros.
 Records.
 Reaching a peak position of number 67 on the US Billboard Hot 100, the single remained on the chart for a total of 8 weeks.
-The single was nominated for Grammy Award for Best Rap Solo Performance at 34th Annual Grammy Awards, but lost to LL Cool J's "Mama Said Knock You Out".
+It was nominated for Grammy Award for Best Rap Solo Performance at 34th Annual Grammy Awards, but lost to LL Cool J's "Mama Said Knock You Out".

 Background

 In the song, Ice-T raps about the life of a hustler.
 In the movie, Wesley Snipes plays a hustler named Nino Brown hence the title.
+The lyrics are narrated in the first person from the perspective of a drug dealer, and tell "the story of a cold-blooded coke dealer who's destined to fall.
+There'll be another one after me, he raps."

 The song uses samples from Bobbi Humphrey's "Jasper Country Man", James Brown's "Blues and Pants", Sly and the Family Stone's "You Can Make It if You Try", Stanley Turrentine & Milt Jackson's "Sister Sanctified" and ESG's "UFO".